Integrated Tax Strategy for High-Net-Worth Individuals | Intentional LLC | Fort Mill, SC

 serious attention.

-For high-income and high-net-worth individuals, taxes are often the single largest drag on wealth accumulation.
-A thoughtful, proactive tax strategy built into your financial plan can make a meaningful difference in long-term outcomes.
+For high-income and high-net-worth individuals, taxes are often the single largest drag on long-term wealth accumulation.
+A proactive tax strategy built into your financial plan, not bolted on after the fact, makes a real difference over time.

-If your current adviser isn't talking to you about taxes throughout the year, that's a gap worth closing.
+If your current advisor isn't talking to you about taxes throughout the year, that's a gap worth closing.

 • Business owners with complex tax situations across personal and business entities

-• Executives with significant equity compensation requiring careful planning
+• Executives with significant equity compensation requiring careful exercise and sale planning

-• Individuals approaching or in retirement navigating Roth conversions and RMDs
+• Individuals approaching or in retirement navigating Roth conversions and required minimum distributions

 • Anyone who experienced a large taxable event and wants to plan more carefully going forward

-• Clients whose investment adviser and CPA don't communicate with each other
+• Clients whose investment advisor and CPA don't communicate with each other

 Start planning